reed-college/blop/design.md

 Run `psql`
 In the shell (is this a shell? idk) run `create database blop;` and then `\l` - make sure `blop` is one of the listed databases, then run `\q` to quit.

-Next, from the root folder of blop, run `python scripts/manage.py db init` Then `python scripts/manage.py db migrate` then `python scripts/manage.py db upgrade`
+Next, from the root folder of blop, run `python scripts/manage.py db upgrade`

+Then to seed the database with types and locations, run `python scripts/manage.py seed`

 Aaaaand we should be good to go!